Stela Cole: 2018: Musical debut with RCA Records

 Later in 2018, RCA Records dropped Cole a week after she played them the demo of her song "Love Like Mine" due to creative differences.
-According to Cole, They wanted her to be a spin-off Meghan Trainor whereas Cole had a entirely different vision for her career and musical future.
+According to Cole, They envisioned her to be a spin-off Meghan Trainor whereas Cole had a entirely different vision for her career and musical future.

 2020: Woman Of The Hour EP

 In 2020, Cole started to roll out her EP "Woman Of The Hour" via independent music distribution service AWAL.
 Before the release of the EP, every track was released as a single except Kiss or Kill which was released with the final EP delivery.
 The debut single of the EP was "Woman of the Hour.”

 In a TikTok livestream, Cole revealed that she was able to fund her extended play, “Woman of the Hour” with the leftover money she saved from her RCA Records deal.
 Cole also stated on this livestream that she owns the masters to this EP and her song “I Shot Cupid,” therefore earning enough from streaming to pay her bills.